Who’s More Likely To Believe ‘Fake News’? Republicans, According To New Research [Opinion]

 How The Different Parties Respond

-As it turns out, survey respondents who identified as Republican were the least likely to spot Fake News – to the tune of being 30 percent more likely then Democrats to share a fake news story without first checking it out.
-Survey respondents who identified as Independent were the least likely to be done in by Fake News.
+As it turns out, survey respondents who identified as Republican were the least likely to spot fake news – to the tune of being 30 percent more likely then Democrats to share a fake news story without first checking it out.
+Survey respondents who identified as independent were the least likely to be done in by fake news.

 How Did They Figure This Out?

-The researchers gave the respondents an interactive quiz – and you can take the quiz yourself by following the link in the first paragraph of this article, to see how you do.
-They were first shown ten headlines, and asked to select “real” or “fake” based on the headline along.
+The researchers gave the respondents an interactive quiz; you can take the quiz yourself by following the link in the first paragraph of this article to see how you do.
+They were first shown 10 headlines and asked to select “real” or “fake” based on the headline alone.
 In the next phase of the quiz, respondents were shown screenshots of the articles and asked to answer again.

 Looking into the 2016 presidential election, the researchers determined that Trump supporters were more likely to share fake news than Clinton supporters.